ethanrobison/rtvf398w20/gamestudies_final/spool.md

 > gotta be where the action is."
 (25-26)

 > The entertainment group offered some simple advice.
 Look, they said,
-> all you have to do is give people the _illusion_ an explosion
+> all you have to do is give people the _illusion_ of an explosion
 > happening; you don't have to do the actual physics.
 (30)

 The power of entertainment people to teach the big thinkers what